elitau/tix/README.md

 * Run all tests
 * Set debug breakpoints from within vs-code
 * Run only one explicit test on file save

+## Development

+Run tests with lux.
+See integration_test folder.